BenediktSeidl/fpesa/docs/overview.rst

 ~~~~~~~~~~~

 To provide true scalability all components used need to be run in parallel.
 The
-reverse proxy layer can be scaled by providing multiple IPs for a sinlge DNS
+reverse proxy layer can be scaled by providing multiple IPs for a domain.
-entry.
-If the Server used is strong enough it's also possible to to configure
+If the Server is strong enough it's also possible to to configure
-nginx so round robin between different upstreams, so the restmapper and
+nginx to round robin between different upstreams, so the restmapper and
 liveupdate web applications can be run in parallel per host.
 Both rabbitmq and
 postgresql support some kind of cluster mode, so both of them should not become
 a bottle neck.
 Last but not least it is supported to simply run multiple